How to Force Pair (Connect) an Apple bluetooth keyboard to an iPad (iOS device)

 - On the keyboard, enter the 4-digit code and press the enter/return key.
 Your iPad should now be connected to the iPad.

+I hope this has been helpful.
 Below are a few articles I found interesting and useful on using an Apple keyboard with your iPad.

 - Reference for every character on a Mac (iPad)